-Earlier this week, British cops were being a bunch of killjoys once again—calling for an end to our right to down our beers at all hours of the night.
+Earlier this week, British cops were being a bunch of kill-joys once again – calling for an end to our right to top up on tinnies at all hours of the night.
 This came after a study found that three quarters of police officers have been injured whilst handling alcohol-related crime.
 According to the survey, 53 percent of all police time is spent dealing with booze-related incidents.
 The majority of police (68 percent) blame 24-hour alcohol licensing, which was introduced in 2005, for causing alcohol-related crime.
 We asked a serving cop to tell us what it's like dealing with pissed-up idiots, and how drunk people affect his job.
 This is what he said:

-It sounds trivial, but kebab shops or taxi lines can start major disorder.
+It sounds trivial, but kebab shops or taxi queues can start major disorder.

-Politicians promised this café culture but all they've done is create binge-drinking problems.
-And those people with dependency issues, mental health factors, depression, the people who look to alcohol to cope with everyday life—well, what about them?
-There are shops near me where you can buy a liter of cider cheaper than you can buy a liter of mineral water.
+Politicians promised this café-culture but all they've done is create binge-drinking problems.
+And those people with dependency issues, mental health factors, depression, the people who look to alcohol to cope with everyday life – well, what about them?
+There are shops near me where you can buy a litre of cider cheaper than you can buy a litre of mineral water.

 About ten years ago, when I'd just started, I got my front two teeth knocked out.
 I was trying to break up a drunken fight, and this guy just swung at me.
 I had to go to the hospital to have the shattered parts of my teeth removed, because the dentist couldn't get them out.
 That's not actually that bad as injuries go, all things considered.
 It wasn't pleasant, mind.

 For example, in the last 12 months there was this incident where we broke up a brawl outside a fast food restaurant.
-The club had just closed, and it was a brawl over nothing—someone probably jumped a line to get served pizza or something.
+The club had just closed, and it was a brawl over nothing – someone probably jumped a queue to get served pizza or something.
 There were six people brawling, and we broke it up.
 And then one of the guys involved, he was so angry he put his whole arm straight through a shop window.

 You have to love a job like this, to be able to do it at all.
 You definitely don't do it for the money, I can tell you that.
 I love my job.
 But I'd like to be able to come home from work some days, and tell my wife about how my day was.
 I used to talk about the job, when I started.
 But now I don't talk about it, because otherwise my wife would just worry herself to death.
 If she knew the full story, she'd demand I left the police tomorrow.